lej2/project_guide/README.md

 # project_guide

-## Exercise 2
+## Data Science Capstone
-This repository contains a markdown file.
+This repository contains jupyter notebooks and code files about the IBM Data Science capstone on the spaceX API.